forestgrape/coronavirus/7_social/individual_measures.md

-### Legal Considerations
+## Legal Considerations

-> Vaccine mandates or rules out-casting people solely (if no medically equivalent options such as testing are permitted) based on their vaccine status (in the following referred as vaccine mandates), in my opinion violate 4 of the first 5 human rights.
+> Vaccine mandates or rules out-casting people solely (if no medically equivalent options such as testing are permitted) based on their vaccine status (in the following also referred as vaccine mandates), in my opinion violate 4 of the first 5 human rights.

-#### The first 5 Articles of the Universal Declaration of Human Rights
+### The first 5 Articles of the Universal Declaration of Human Rights
 source:<https://www.un.org/en/about-us/universal-declaration-of-human-rights>

 Article 1